LogoOsome

 Key characteristics of an LLC

-Registering a company is a critical first step in your journey to launching a company in Hong Kong.
+Registering a company is a critical first step in your journey to launching a business in Hong Kong.
 The choice of legal structure affects the ownership structure, taxation and your liability — it’s important you understand the implications of choosing an LLC for your formation.

 The following five sections dig into the different aspects in more detail, which will help you decide if this is the right structure for you.

-Flexibility Offered by LLCs
+Flexibility offered by LLCs

 LLCs can easily issue or assign shares to new members.
 That means you will be able to raise money through investment.